 3. Maintain a healthy weight

-According to the Centers for Disease Control and Prevention, being overweight or obese increases your risk of getting 13 types of cancer.
-These cancers make up a large percentage of preventable cancers diagnosed in the United States annually.
+According to the Centers for Disease Control and Prevention, being overweight or obese increases your risk of getting these 13 types of cancer:

 - Adenocarcinoma of the esophagus